-Progressive increases in training stimulus is necessary for
+Progressive increases in training stimulus are necessary for

 improvements in endurance events (Morgan, et al, 1987).
 Athletes